worldcoin/awesome-zkml/README.md

 - Find people that are able to support work in this domain with capital, manpower, research capacity (i.e. PhD students), engineers, etc.
 - Co-organize a Gitcoin side round for ZKML
 - Create some form of grants program to support further R&D and existing initiatives (think 0xPARC)
-- Nerdsnipe researchers and engineers to work on ZKML
+- Nerd-snipe researchers and engineers to work on ZKML
 - Start a sub-fund under a DAO/org earmarked for zkml.
 - Create educational materials for ZKML
 - Organize ZKML events (online and in-person)